Magnus Bäcklund

 Magnus Bäcklund (12 December 1866 – 26 June 1903) was a Swedish missionary to Chinese Turkestan with the Mission Covenant Church of Sweden.

 Magnus was born in Alstakan, Gunnarskog parish, Värmland.
 He grew up in a poor family and had to work hard.
 He found employment at Östlund & Almqvist in Arvika.
 He studied German, French, and Greek during this time.

-In 1895 he travelled to Kashgar, but being delayed, he studied Uyghur in Bukhara, and only arrived in Kashgar June the following year, 1897.
+In 1895, he travelled to Kashgar, but being delayed, he studied Uyghur in Bukhara, and only arrived in Kashgar June the following year, 1897.
 In Xinjiang, he worked at the Mission hospital.

-On 26 June 1903 he died of typhoid, and was buried in Kashgar.
-He was 37 years old.
+On 26 June 1903 he died of typhoid fever, and was buried in Kashgar.
+He was 36 years old.